gtk-rs/gtk4-rs/book/src/css.md

          ╰── [arrow]
 ```

-We see that the `combobox` node has children, which themselves can have children and attached style classes.
+We see that the `menubutton` node has children, which themselves have children and attached style classes.
-Now we know that we have to add a CSS rule that applies to the `arrow` node, which is a descendant of `combobox`.
+Now we know that we have to add a CSS rule that applies to the `arrow` node, which is a descendant of `menubutton`.

 <span class="filename">Filename: listings/css/8/style.css</span>